 You are creating your brand and not just selling it, so it will take some time to get dividends.
 It is like purchasing bonds and stocks versus opening a juice stand: more profits in the former.
 But it will require some effort before you come to the big payday.

 Apart from time and patience, money is another major ingredient of success here.
-Unfortunately, it might take quite a bit of cash to make goods convert into your private label.
+Unfortunately, converting goods into your private label might take quite a bit of cash.
 In the meantime, you will get a lot of knowledge and patience.
-However, you can try to find some private investor, but be prepared to put in the financial time to make it work.
+However, you can try to find some private investors, but be prepared to put in the financial time to make it work.

 Back in the old days of the platform, you could become a professional by selling under the Amazon.com umbrella.
 Of course, things change now, as your customer base will also alter.
 But before advertising your full product line, you need to test the goods first, and the best way of doing that is with special Amazon Sponsored Ads.
 Every smart private label merchant will tell you that a proper test drive is essential for running a business on Amazon, especially when dealing with risk management.